 A good outsourcer focuses on reducing support ticket volumes with automation, self-service tools and predictive demand forecasting, as well as identifying relevant training requirements for users.

 The outsourcer is accountable for meeting specific service levels for ticket response and resolution among others.
 Every ticket is tracked and measured, and when SLAs are not met, remediation plans are immediately put into place.
 The outsourcer is responsible to deliver on SLAs to avoid penalties and incented to keep customers satisfied so that they can provide long term services and referrals for potential new clients.

-Help desk outsourcers are in the business of IT, therefore they invest in their teams with the best training, service management processes and techniques, technical tools and best practices.
+Outsourced Help Desk providers are in the business of TI, therefore they invest in their teams with the best training, service management processes and techniques, technical tools and best practices.
 In addition, dedicated help desk professionals are typically more motivated to stay on the job since the outsourcers they work for have career incentive plans that motivate them to advance in the IT services industry.

 In the end, in today's cloudy and mobile world, organizations must innovate faster and become more agile.
 To achieve this, organizations must focus on what they do best and bring the most value to the organization.
-Outsourcing non-core functions such as the help desk typically brings significant cost savings and frees up resources to focus on what matters most to your business.
+Outsourcing help desk services or other non-core functions typically brings significant cost savings and frees up resources to focus on what matters most to your business.
 What are you waiting for?